LSSTScienceCollaborations/StackClub/README.md

 | SourceDetection  | Detection of sources in images - including low surface brightness galaxies.  | [StackClub/SourceDetection](SourceDetection)  |
 | Validation       | Tools for validating Stack outputs, example validation analyses | [StackClub/Validation](Validation) |

+* [Stack Club projects](https://github.com/LSSTScienceCollaborations/StackClub/labels/project), as defined by Stack Club members - follow [this link](https://github.com/LSSTScienceCollaborations/StackClub/labels/project) to see what people are working on.
+[Unassigned projects](https://github.com/LSSTScienceCollaborations/StackClub/issues?utf8=%E2%9C%93&q=is%3Aopen+label%3Aproject+no%3Aassignee) are available for new members to take on!

-* [Working list of target topics, with links to tutorial seeds](https://docs.google.com/document/d/1PSA1uWwTfs9CweatpxF8CEPGBYRY5ZaXB39JzXYE7_U/edit#).
-Includes comprehensive collection of existing project and community tutorial web pages and demo notebooks, from which seeds are drawn.
+* [Working list of target topics, with links to tutorial seeds](https://docs.google.com/document/d/1PSA1uWwTfs9CweatpxF8CEPGBYRY5ZaXB39JzXYE7_U/edit#), for help in defining a new Stack Club project.
+This list is a fairly comprehensive collection of existing project and community tutorial web pages and demo notebooks, from which seeds can be drawn.

 ## Contributing
 New Stack Club members: please see the [notes on getting started](GettingStarted/GettingStarted.md) - they'll walk you onto you new LSST Science Platform account, and then show you how to work on your tutorial notebooks.
 Also, please note the [Stack Club Rules](Rules.md) that we all agree to abide by.